AdobeDocs/journeys.en/help/using/about/limitations.md

 Here are limitations related to the use of Journey Orchestration.

+## General journey guardrails {#journeys-guardrails-journeys}

+* The number of activities in a journey is limited to 50.
+The number of activities is displayed on the upper left section of the journey canvas.
+* The number of **live journeys** in one organization is limited to 100 per sandbox.
+When this limit is reached, you can no longer publish a new journey.

 ## General actions limitations

 * There is no sending throttling.